Oliverl-personal/job-scraper/README.md

-# Job Scraper
+# Job Aggregator
-A web scraper that crawls and aggregates job postings from various job banks.
+A web tool aggregates job postings from various job banks.

 ## About
 The tool is designed to simplify job applications, specifically designed to reduce the overhead required to identify relevent jobs through various job banks (such as LinkedIn, Indeed, Glassdoor, etc).